-To these conditions she raises three objections.
+To these conditions, she raises three objections.
 First, the unit transformation coefficients (or scale factors) for time, length, and mass (and so on) are fixed independently of any investigation into the possibility of such model universes.
-Second, the full description condition necessitates that the transformation coefficients of the derived quantities are fixed by the similitude transformation in a way that unnecessarily minimizes the number of basic dimensions, by disallowing the introduction of novel (non-mechanical) basic dimensions (reducing "the number of degrees of freedom of the transformation").
+Second, the full description condition necessitates that the transformation coefficients (she also says, in quotes, the "dimensions") of the derived quantities are fixed by the similitude transformation in a way that unnecessarily minimizes the number of basic dimensions by disallowing the introduction of novel (nonmechanical) basic dimensions (reducing "the number of degrees of freedom of the transformation").
 Third, there is no reason to think that the current fundamental dimensions are sufficient to capture all of nature ("which should give a necessary reduction of the degrees of freedom" in the dimensional system), and Tolman's reduced mechanical basis (consisting of just length) is insufficient to capture Newtonian gravity.